Table of Contents

-Because WordPress is the most commonly-used CMS in the world, it is a desirable target for hackers.
+- Hackers target WordPress: Because WordPress is the most commonly used CMS in the world, it is a desirable target for hackers.
 According to research from Sucuri, 90% of all hacked CMS websites in 2018 were WordPress sites.

+- Frequent updates: Keeping your site updated can be time-consuming, especially if you’ve taken advantage of WordPress’s robust themes and plugins.
 You’ll need to update the WordPress core itself.
-More, you’ll need to make sure your theme and that individual plugins are updated and that nothing is broken.
+Moreover, you’ll need to ensure that your theme and individual plugins are updated and that nothing is broken.

-Depending on the theme you’ve chosen and the plugins you’ve installed, your WordPress site might become sluggish.
-Developers add code to themes and plugins to increase functionality but this also creates bloat, slowing down your site.
+- Speed and performance issues: Depending on your chosen theme and the plugins you’ve installed, your WordPress site might become sluggish.
+Developers add code to themes and plugins to increase functionality, creating bloat and slowing down your site.

 Check our Squarespace review for all the facts if you need help deciding between the two.

-Drupal is a CMS that’s very similar to WordPress: it is open source, has a strong community supporting the product, and offers extensibility via themes and modules.
+Drupal is a CMS similar to WordPress: it is open source, has a strong community supporting the product, and offers extensibility via themes and modules.

 If you’re willing to put in the time to conquer the learning curve, you’ll have a powerful, secure platform.

 You’ll get the ability to sell physical and digital goods and have everything you need to manage physical inventory, offer a shopping cart, and handle the checkout and payment processes.